Reduced Mass Calculator

 A third example is even faster because symmetry does the work.
 If both masses are equal, say 8 kg and 8 kg, then the reduced mass is 8 × 8 / (8 + 8) = 64 / 16 = 4 kg.
 Equal masses always collapse to μ = m / 2.
 Many users remember this case as a quick mental benchmark before checking a longer calculation.

-Once the calculator returns a value, do more than simply copy the number.
-Ask whether the magnitude fits the physical situation.
-If the two bodies are almost equal, the result should be close to half of either one.
-If one body is huge compared with the other, the result should be near the smaller body.
-If neither of those mental pictures matches what you see, revisit the data entry step before using the value in later equations.
+Once the calculator returns a value, compare it with the pattern you expected from the inputs.
+If the masses are nearly equal, the answer should sit near half of either mass.
+If one body is much heavier than the other, the answer should sit close to the lighter body.
+If neither of those descriptions fits the number on screen, revisit the units and check for a typo before using the value in another equation.

-It is also worth checking units before you move on.
+It is also worth checking the unit system before you move on.
 The page labels the form in kilograms, and the result table is presented in that language.
-If you entered grams or atomic mass units intentionally, the algebra still works, but you should interpret the displayed number in the same unit system you used for the inputs.
+If you entered grams or atomic mass units consistently, the algebra still works, but the answer should be read in the same unit system you used for the inputs.
 Reduced mass does not create or destroy a conversion factor on its own.
-The unit comes entirely from the mass unit you entered.

 Finally, remember what the result means.
 Reduced mass is an effective mass for relative motion, not the total mass of the system and not the mass of either object by itself.
-In some later formulas, that distinction matters a lot.
-For instance, the total mass m₁ + m₂ is important in other parts of orbital mechanics, while μ appears in the relative-coordinate description.
+In later formulas, that distinction matters a lot.
+The total mass m₁ + m₂ belongs in center-of-mass work, while μ belongs in the relative-coordinate description of the problem.
 Using the wrong one can produce a result that is numerically tidy but physically wrong.

 Where reduced mass is used